You’ve probably heard it before:

 And do I always have to spend hours and hours tracking net worth every month — or is there a better way?

-In this article we go beyond the quotable blurbs and dive deep into net worth: What it is, how to measure and track it, and why it all matters.
+In this article, we go beyond the quotable blurbs and dive deep into net worth: what it is, how to measure and track it, and why it all matters.

 What Does Net Worth Mean and How Can I Calculate It?

 Net worth is a single number that shows the value of everything you own, less everything you owe.
+It’s an accurate snapshot of your financial situation.

 In other words, it’s the sum of the value of your assets minus the value of your liabilities.